cardstack/glimmer-scoped-css/README.md

 This is a pre-1.0 release with several limitations:

-- it requires an unstable Embroider build (at least `2.1.1-unstable.72d5a8e`)
 - it assumes a Webpack build
 - it hardcodes Webpack CSS loaders
   - this works fine when you have the default loaders configured by `@embroider/webpack`